Green-Halo/Quantized-LLMs/README.md

    ```
 This command initiates the quantization experiments on the LLaMA3-8B model using 4-bit and 8-bit precision levels.
 The experiment assesses the impact of quantization on energy efficiency, accuracy, and resource utilization across various NLP tasks, including those in the GLUE and IMDB datasets.

-The results table is available at `run_table.csv`, which contains detailed experiment results for further analysis.
+The results table is available at the folder `run_tables`, which contains detailed experiment results of different models for further analysis.

 ### Quantization
 The quantization code can be found in the `quantization` folder.